morfredus/ESP32-Diagnostic/docs/CONFIG.md

 - Enable/disable via `ENABLE_TFT_DISPLAY` flag in config.h
 - Supports simultaneous OLED and TFT operation (dual display mode)

+## Sensors configuration

+### Distance Sensor (HC-SR04)

+- TRIG is an output pin; ECHO is an input pin.
+- Power the sensor at 5V and protect the ECHO line with a resistor divider (5V to 3.3V) before the ESP32 input.
+- ESP32-S3 with Octal PSRAM/Flash (e.g., DevKitC-1 N16R8): avoid using GPIO 35..48 for TRIG/ECHO because these pins are reserved by the OPI memory interface.
+The firmware will flag this configuration as invalid.
+- Suggested mapping on ESP32-S3 if the secondary I2C bus is disabled: TRIG = GPIO 26 (output), ECHO = GPIO 25 (input).

 ## Bluetooth® naming rules
 - Names must be 3–31 characters, ASCII alphanumeric plus hyphen or underscore.
 - Invalid input returns HTTP 400 without restarting advertising.